MSHCDL Program Admissions

 Students are required to view all lectures and presentations and be actively engaged in Blackboard LMS online learning community.

 All course activity is monitored to ensure compliance with regulatory standards of contact hour participation.
 Online courses will, at a minimum, have weekly mechanisms for student participation, which can be documented by any or all of the following methods: student tracking records in Blackboard; submission/completion of assignments; and communication with the instructor.
 As a measure of added identity verification, students will be randomly assigned to receive a number of challenge questions derived from publicly available information (no pre-set questions), to which only they would know the answers, as they are submitting a course assignment or examination.

 Discussion board postings are an integral part of the course.
 As such, you must post your own responses weekly to the discussion board and must read and respond to at least two other student’s posting.
 Responses must be more than “I agree.”
 They should be substantive and should reference reading assignments, web references, lecture notes and outside resources.

 Students who fail to maintain active participation in an online course as defined in the course syllabus will be contacted by the course instructor and/or the program administrator to figure out the best way to quickly re-engage.
-Multiple or long periods of neglect towards actively engage in week-to-week course activities may result in poor grades on related assignments, a failing grade in a course, and, in some instances, dismissal from the program.
+Multiple or long periods of neglect toward actively engaging in week-to-week course activities may result in poor grades on related assignments, a failing grade in a course, and, in some instances, dismissal from the program.